jwschman/jwschman.github.io/content/posts/2025/09-19-migrating-from-bitnami-databases-using-the-nextcloud-community-chart/index.md

 +++
-title = "Migrating from Bitnami to Official PostgreSQL Images with the Nextcloud Community Chart" description = "A step-by-step guide to migrating from Bitnami PostgreSQL images to official PostgreSQL when using the Nextcloud Community Helm Chart." date = "2025-09-19"
+title = "Migrating from Bitnami to Official PostgreSQL Images with the Nextcloud Community Chart" description = "A step-by-step guide to migrating from Bitnami PostgreSQL images to official PostgreSQL" date = "2025-09-19"

 [taxonomies]